cea-hpc/modules/INSTALL.rst

                       environment (each variable should be separated by space character).
-A value can eventually be set to a quarantine variable instead of emptying it. (default=no)
+A value can eventually be set to a quarantine variable instead of emptying it. (default=no) --with-tcl            Directory containing the Tcl configuration script ``tclConfig.sh``.
+Useful to compile Modules
+                      compatibility version or Modules Tcl extension library if this file cannot be automatically found in default locations.
+--with-tclinclude     Directory containing the Tcl header files.
+Useful to
+                      compile Modules compatibility version or Modules Tcl extension library if these headers cannot be automatically found in default locations.